MarcoStucchi/ProtectionOverload/docs/README.md

 ﻿# Documentation

-This project is aimed an introducing **Test Automation** in an embedded protecction.
+This project is aimed an introducing **Test Automation** in an embedded protection.